 - 8.1 Section 17 of the Housing Act 1985 empowers local housing authorities to compulsorily acquire land, houses or other properties to increase the quality or quantity of housing provision.
-The statutory requirement will be met by increasing the supply and condition of available housing stock - 8.2 The council needs to consider the provisions of Article 1 of the First protocol to the European Convention on Human Rights (right to peaceful enjoyment of possession) and Article 8 of the Convention (right to respect for a private and family life, a home and correspondence).
+Use of this statutory power will help the Council to increase the supply and condition of available housing stock - 8.2 The council needs to consider the provisions of Article 1 of the First protocol to the European Convention on Human Rights (right to peaceful enjoyment of possession) and Article 8 of the Convention (right to respect for a private and family life, a home and correspondence).
 The council also needs to consider the public sector equality duty.
 Cabinet must therefore be satisfied that the proposed compulsory purchase proceedings are in the public interest. - 8.3 Individual rights of the owner are protected by the statutory objection and inquiry procedure.